-- 1. Use the standard steps to backup the management node preferably without the logs.
+1. Use the standard steps to backup the management node preferably without the logs.
 For details, see Backing Up Management Node 2.
-SSH into the baremetal management node, and shut down all the services running on the management node only via the following: - # cd installer-XXXXX ./tools/mgmt/mgmt_node_teardown.sh - 3.
-Launch the central management VM in the Cisco VIM cloud.
-For more details, see Centralizing Management Node - 4.
-Restore the snapshot onto the management node VM.
-For more details, see Restoring Management Node - 5.
+SSH into the baremetal management node, and shut down all the services running on the management node only via the following:

+'''

+cd installer-XXXXX

+./tools/mgmt/mgmt_node_teardown.sh

+'''

+- 3. Restore the snapshot onto the management node VM.
+For more details, see Restoring Management Node - 4.
 Continue using the VM based management node for any new pod management operation.